g0ryg3rg/AdafruitMiniTTLCamera/README.md

 Copy the all files from the source and include folders to your project and build it.

 The main.cpp source file contains a terminal program used to test the camera.

 The CameraMediator class contains all the business logic for the camera.

+The UART class contains the logic for serial communication.

 ## Status / Known bugs ##